Bryan Kirby Convicted Of Causing Deadly Crash While Going 120 MPH And Livestreaming On Facebook

 BRIGHTON, Colo.
 (CBS4) — A man has been convicted of causing a deadly crash on E-470 in 2018.
 Prosecutors say 44-year-old Bryan Kirby was driving at speeds up to 167 miles per hour — and livestreaming on Facebook — when he ran into the rear end of another car.
 Kirby ran from the crash and the victim, Robert Hamilton, 67, was pronounced dead at the scene.

 The crash happened on Oct.
 18, 2018.
-According to prosecutors, Kirby was driving at speeds between 140 and 155 mph while making comments to the viewers on the livestream about how fast he was going.READ MORE: Lakewood Police Investigate Deadly Crash That Closed Morrison Road Early Monday Morning
+According to prosecutors, Kirby was driving at speeds between 140 and 155 mph while making comments to the viewers on the livestream about how fast he was going.READ MORE: Denis Guenther Of Colorado Drowns When Storm Capsizes Canoe In Minnesota

 At one point, Kirby accelerated to 167 miles per hour, addressed the livestream, and said, “We cruise at 140.”